Thinking of running to lose weight fast?

 There Are 2 Problems With Running

 1. It can be very hard on your joints (knees, back, etc).
-(NOTE: I believe in high intensity, short burst of running as apposed to long distance.
+(NOTE: I believe in high intensity, short burst of running as opposed to long distance.
 Just my opinion based on what I’ve seen.
 Here’s more on sprinting)

 2. It’s a “steady state” exercise.